 NATIONAL NATIVE AMERICAN HALL OF FAME ANNOUNCES TWO NEW BOARD MEMBERS

 Michael J. Anderson has practiced federal Indian law for over 35 years in Washington, D.C.
-Anderson served as Acting Assistant Secretary and Deputy Assistant Secretary for Indian Affairs from 1995 to 2001, and previously served as Associate Solicitor for Indian Affairs from 1993 to 1995.
-Prior to joining the Clinton administration, he served as executive director of the National Congress of American Indians and served as general counsel to the U.S. Senate Committee on Indian Affairs, and the Special Committee on Investigations.
-In 2009, Anderson was named by Global Gaming Business Magazine as one of the “Ten Most Influential People in Gaming”.
-In 2019, he was the recipient of a Lifetime Achievement Award by the D.C.
+Anderson served as Acting Assistant Secretary and Deputy Assistant Secretary for Indian Affairs from 1995 to 2001 and previously served as Associate Solicitor for Indian Affairs from 1993 to 1995.
+Prior to joining the Clinton administration, he served as executive director of the National Congress of American Indians and as general counsel to the U.S. Senate Committee on Indian Affairs and the Special Committee on Investigations.
+In 2009, Anderson was named by Global Gaming Business Magazine as one of the “Ten Most Influential People in Gaming.”
+In 2019, he received a Lifetime Achievement Award from the D.C.
 Native American Bar Association.

 Frances Alvarez has over 20 years of experience in tribal gaming.
 She has worked with the San Pasqual Tribal Gaming Commission as an industry professional with a focus on regulation and compliance and as a board member of the Tribal Gaming Protection Network (TPGN).
 In 2020, she was elected as Chair, a position she currently serves.
 Through TGPN, she has played an instrumental role in forming the Women in Tribal Gaming Symposium, an annual event nurturing the professional growth of women in the tribal gaming industry.
 Alvarez also has expertise in the technology field, serving as the vice president of professional services for Merydyan, assisting tribes develop efficient technological practices.
 She is currently working with BMM, a gaming industry test lab, in the tribal services division, aiding tribal community development through education and philanthropic efforts.